crossleydominic/AutoGuards/README.md

 consumer promises to call that method with non-null arguments.

-Once an interface method definitions had been annotated with the custom attributes then any implementors would get the guard clauses inserted into their implementations for free.
+Once an interface method definitions had been annotated with the custom attributes then any implementors would get the guard clauses inserted into their implementations for free at compile time.